Casey Hatherly: Biography

 Known as Ever, Hatherly is a member of the On2Ottawa group that draws inspiration from the climate-change related teaching of UK climate scientist David King.
 She lives in Vancouver.

 In June 2022, Hatherly and one other protestor, interrupted a match between the Canada men's soccer team and the Curaçao football team to protest against old-growth logging.
 Hatherly was half naked and had the message “1022 days left” written on her torso.
-In August 9, 2022, she again protested against old-growth logging while naked from the waist up in at the visitor centre in Victoria, British Columbia.
+On August 9, 2022, she again protested against old-growth logging while naked from the waist up in at the visitor centre in Victoria, British Columbia.
 As part of the Save Old Growth campaign, Hatherly posed with the slogan "961 days left" on her upper half.

 Hatherly was arrested after interrupting the Juno Awards of 2023.
 Naked from the waist up, she interrupted Avril Lavigne's interaction of AP Dhillon's performance to protest climate related causes.
 Her torso was adorned with protest slogans against oil pipelines, destruction of Ontario's greenbelt and old-growth-logging.
 "Land back", "Save the green belt" and "Stop logging old growth now" was written on Hatherly's torso.
 Lavigne responded to Hatherly: "Get the fuck off, get the fuck off, bitch."
 After the event, Hatherly said “Just tell Avril I'm not mad.”
 She was charged with mischief and was detained overnight in Edmonton Remand Centre before appearing in an Edmonton court.
 In May 2023, Hatherlay pled guilty to trespass and was fined $600.

 University of British Columbia sociology professor David Tindall described Hatherly's actions as a typical means to draw attention in order to attract media attention, and suggested that her actions would have been more effective if they occurred at a government event.

 On April 15, 2023, Hatherly splattered pink paint around the entrance of the Office of the Prime Minister.
 She posed with a sign that stated “Demand climate action now!”